Physical Therapy Career Guide

-While CAPTE and the American Physical Therapy Association (APTA) don’t rank schools, there are some sources who list the best physical therapy schools based on different criteria.
+While CAPTE and the American Physical Therapy Association (APTA) don’t rank schools, there are some sources that list the best physical therapy schools based on different criteria.

-U.S. News & World Report: Known for their prolific school rankings, U.S. News & World Report last surveyed 201 CAPTE-accredited schools in 2011 (rankings were released in 2012).
-Peer assessments were sent to deans, faculty and administrators at accredited physical therapy schools across the country.
+U.S. News & World Report: Known for their prolific school rankings, U.S. News & World Report last surveyed CAPTE-accredited schools in 2020.
+Peer assessments were sent to deans, faculty, and administrators at accredited physical therapy schools across the country.
 Participants were asked to rate the academic quality of a physical therapy program with five being “outstanding” and one being “marginal.”

 But how important are physical therapy school rankings anyway?